California Library Services Act (CLSA)

 - competitive grants up to $7,500 each to individual public libraries for Z39.50 server software acquisition and installation

-Before state funds were cut for the CLSA Statewide Data Base through OCLC, it contained over 22.2 million location records.
+Before state funding was eliminated for the CLSA Statewide Data Base, it contained, through OCLC, it contained over 22.2 million location records.
 A subsequent OCLC FirstSearch WorldCat subset known as the California Libraries Catalog was started in 2004/05 using an LSTA grant.
-This federally funded project contains 1221 libraries, 15.8 million bibliographic records, and 76.4 million location records.
+This federally funded project contained 1221 libraries, 15.8 million bibliographic records, and 76.4 million location records prior to losing Federal funding.

 Consolidations and Affiliations